LndBochkarev/readnlearn/README.md

 # www.readnlearn.ga
-# dbstructure is temporary page
+# dbstructure is a temporary page